-The academy's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Northamptonshire County Council.
-Both are multi-employer defined benefit schemes.
+The academy's employees belong to three principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and two Local Government Pension Schemes (LGPS) for non-teaching staff, one being managed by Northamptonshire County Council and one managed by Bedford Borough Council.
+All are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2019.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2022.